QubesOS/qubes-doc/user/advanced-configuration/uefi-troubleshooting.md

 Whenever there is a kernel or Xen update for Qubes, you will need to follow [these steps](/doc/uefi-troubleshooting/#boot-device-not-recognized-after-installing) because your system is using the fallback UEFI bootloader in `[...]/EFI/BOOT` instead of directly booting to the Qubes entry under `[...]/EFI/qubes`.

-Installation completes successfully but then BIOS loops at boot device selection
+Installation completes successfully but then boot loops at boot device selection
 ---------------------

-There is a [common bug in UEFI implementation](http://xen.markmail.org/message/f6lx2ab4o2fch35r), affecting mostly Lenovo systems, but probably some others too.
-You can try existing workaround:
+There is a [common bug in UEFI implementation](http://xen.markmail.org/message/f6lx2ab4o2fch35r) affecting mostly Lenovo systems, but probably some others too.

-1. In GRUB menu<sup id="a1-1">[1](#f1)</sup>, select "Troubleshoot", then "Boot from device", then press `e`.
-2. At the end of `chainloader` line add `/mapbs /noexitboot`.
+While some systems need `mapbs` and/or `noexitboot` disabled to boot, others require them enabled at all times.
+Although these are enabled by default in the installer, they are disabled after the first stage of a successful install.
+You can re-enable them either as part of the install process:

-3. Perform installation normally, but don't reboot the system at the end yet.
+1. Perform installation normally, but don't reboot the system at the end yet.
-4. Go to `tty2` (Ctrl-Alt-F2).
+2. Go to `tty2` (Ctrl-Alt-F2).
-5. Enable `/mapbs /noexitboot` on just installed system.
+3. Enable `/mapbs /noexitboot` on just installed system.
-6. Edit `/mnt/sysimage/boot/efi/EFI/qubes/xen.cfg` (you can use `vi` editor) and add to every kernel section:
+   Edit `/mnt/sysimage/boot/efi/EFI/qubes/xen.cfg` (you can use `vi` or `nano` editor) and add to every kernel section:

         mapbs=1
         noexitboot=1